MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-email-templates-to-send-an-account-recovery-email.md

 ms.localizationpriority: medium
 ---

-# Using Email Templates to send an account recovery email
+# Using email templates to send an account recovery email

 This tutorial walks you through how to use the email template feature of PlayFab to send an account recovery player's contact email address to let a player reset their password.